kunalkishore/Networks-Lab/README.md

-File Transfer Protocol (FTP) using Client-Server socket programming In this assignment, you require to implement two C programs, namely server and client to communicate with each other based on TCP sockets.
+File Transfer Protocol (FTP) using Client-Server socket programming In this assignment, I implemented two C programs, namely server and client to communicate with each other based on TCP sockets.
 The aim is to implement a simple File Transfer Protocol (FTP).
 Initially, server will be waiting for a TCP connection from the client.
 Then, client will connect to the server using server’s TCP port already known to the client.
 After